antor940/AFKBot/files/config.md

 	"misc-options".
 Miscellaneous options.
 		"send-chat-to-ds": Having this set to true, will make the Bot send the minecraft chat to Discord, not recommended as Discord doesn't like having a lot of messages sent in a short span of time.
-		"antikick-jump": Having this set to true, will make the Bot jump every "antikick-jump-interval" milliseconds.
+		"antikick": Having this set to true, will make the Bot move every "antikick-interval" milliseconds, "antikick-radius" blocks.
+		"antikick-radius": The antikick makes the Bot go in circles, the radius in blocks.
 		"look-entities": Having this set to true, will make the Bot look at nearby players.

 	"timeouts": Timeouts on various events.
 All of them have to be in milliseconds.
 		"on-kicked": Milliseconds that will pass before the Bot will reconnect to the server if it's kicked.
-		"antikick-jump-interval": Milliseconds that will pass between each "antikick-jump" jump.
+		"antikick-interval": Milliseconds that will pass between each "antikick".

 	"debug": Having this set to true will make the Bot print some useless extra information in the console.